ericyang789/Parallel-Compute-Project/README.md

 The other two functions that take a significant amount of time are the `Householders Reduction to Bidiagonal Form` (4.34%) and the `Givens Reduction to Bidiagonal Form` (1.66%), which are the two most important functions in the Singular Value Decomposition (SVD) step used to perform PCA.
 These two functions cannot be successfully parallelized because they have many data dependencies and complicated matrix update steps that are intrinsically serial.
 The parallelization of these functions would require creating additional code, which would add an unaffordable level of complexity and would probably introduce important overheads for small or medium matrices.
 Indeed, other authors have reported that parallelization improvements are only observed if they use matrices of really big dimensions [6], a lot bigger than what we would be using for our project.
 Taking this into consideration, and the fact that these two functions together only account for 6% of the serial total time, we have decided to focus on parallelizing the  function `Calculating Covariance Matrix`.

 The original implementation plan was to accelerate the PCA part using OpenACC due to its advantages for the matrix multiplication problem, and to use OpenMP in order to parallelize the core t-SNE section of the code.
 This approach was followed, but resulted in insignificant speedups for reasons that were not possible to determine.
 Code for our attempted OpenMP parallelization can be found as 'tsne_fns_omp.h' within the 'parallel_c_tsne' folder.
-For this reason, and also because we were already using OpenACC in the PCA part, we chose to also use it to accelerate some sections of the core t-SNE part.
+For this reason, and also because we were already utilizing GPU computing for the PCA part, we chose to parallelize core t-SNE using OpenACC.

 ### Parallelization with OpenACC
 **PCA section**